Sahilss18/BrokenNews/README.md

-# 📰 ScrapperNews - The Ultimate News Scraper! 🚀
+# 📰 BrokenNews - The Ultimate News Scraper! 🚀

 ## 📢 Breaking News, Every Second!
-Welcome to **ScrapperNews**, where we go the extra mile by **checking if the news is fake or not**! 🔍🕵️‍♂️ The freshest news gets scraped and served hot! 🍕🔥
+Welcome to **BrokenNews**, where we go the extra mile by **checking if the news is fake or not**! 🔍🕵️‍♂️ The freshest news gets scraped and served hot! 🍕🔥
 Say goodbye to manually browsing news sites—our scraper brings it all to you in one place. 🤖💡